zszazi/pnemonia-detection/README.md

-# pnemonia-detection
+# pneumonia-detection
-To detect pneumonia at early stage
+To detect pneumonia at early stage using fastai library along with mobile notfication on training using pushover.net